morauszkia/coding-notes/protocols/http.md

 #### 2. POST

 A `POST` request sends data to a server, typically to create a new resource (e.g. register a user, add a blog post, comment, etc.).
+It corresponds to CRUD's _Create_.
 In the case of a `POST` request, the `body` of the request is used to send the payload.
 The `Content-Type` header is used to tell the format of the body (e.g. `application/json`).
 A `POST` request is generally _not safe_ to call multiple times, and _not idempotent_, because calling them multiple times would likely create multiple resources.

 ::: tabs